Promoting practical training at the German-Mongolian Institute for Resources and Technology

 Approach

-The project operates in several fields of activity:
+The project develops GMIT’s organisational structure and advises the institute’s leadership teams.
+To do this, it operates in several fields of activity:

-• Expanding the quality and number of GMIT courses
+- Improving the quality of existing GMIT courses

 GMIT’s sustainability strategy envisages a significant expansion in the number of continuing professional education and training courses and scientific services provided to Mongolia’s industry, which will generate long-term financial income for the institute.